-Completion of the 35 general education and discipline studies course credits fulfills requirements for the Arizona General Education Curriculum (AGEC-A) for the Associate of Arts degree. (see What is AGEC? - page 61)
+Completion of the 35 general education and discipline studies course credits fulfills requirements for the Arizona General Education Curriculum (AGEC-A) for the Associate of Arts degree. (see What is AGEC? - page 63)

 Communications 6 credits

-ENL 101 College Composition I 3 credits
+ENL 101 College Composition I

-ENL 102 College Composition II 3 credits
+ENL 102 College Composition II

-Mathematics 3 credits
+Mathematics

 Select one of the following:

 MAT 142 College Mathematics with Contemporary Applications 3 credits

 MAT 152 Advanced Algebra 3 credits

 Or any mathematics course for which MAT 142 or MAT 152 is a prerequisite.

-•
+Of any mathematics course for which may 142 of May 152 is a prefequisite.

+Discipline Studies

 Arts and Humanities 9 credits

-(Select three courses from at least two disciplines from the list on page 62)
+(Select three courses from at least two disciplines from the list on page 64)

 Physical and Biological Science 8 credits

-(Select two courses from the list on page 62)

-Social and Behavioral Sciences 9 credits
+Social and Behavioral Sciences

-(Select three courses from at least two disciplines, with at least one asterisk () course to meet requirements for

-Contemporary Global, International or Historical Awareness, from the list on page 62)

-Electives

-Successful completion of 29 credits of unduplicated university transferrable electives, as described on page 59.
+Electives Successful completion of 29 credits of unduplicated university transferrable electives,